jgbrits/Devprox_Tests/README.md

 When the application for test 2 was run on your browser and the CSV file uploaded, the database "dbdevproxtest2" with table "csv_import" should have been created.
 View the records inside by clicking on the table name.

+To test the uniqueness of the records uploaded, on phpMyAdmin, go to the "Structure" tab, select the following fields: name, surname, initials, age, dob.
+Now click on "Unique" button underneath the table structure.
+If no duplicate records were found, the query should be excuted successfully.

+This code was tested on the following operating systems running XAMPP - Windows 7, Kali Linux and MacOS Sierra.
+This code was tested using the following browsers: Chrome, FireFox, Safari and IE8.